chirontt/lwjgl3-demos/README.md

-This fork tries to build native images of the demos, in various branches, like in [this branch](https://github.com/chirontt/lwjgl3-demos/tree/3.2.3_bgfx_native_image) for the BGFX demos.
+This fork tries to build native images of the demos compiled against official LWJGL versions, in various branches, like in this
+[BGFX 3.2.3 branch](https://github.com/chirontt/lwjgl3-demos/tree/3.2.3_bgfx_native_image) for the BGFX demos, etc.

 -----